Micro-Biology/NLS_intro_to_bioinformatics/2_Conda/README.md

 For quick reference I have bundled a 'cheat sheet' for conda, the original can be found here: https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html

-I will keep this section breif for now as most things are easy enough to understand on the cheatsheet, and will update this page as/when questions are asked.
+I will keep this section brief for now as most things are easy enough to understand on the cheatsheet, and will update this page as/when questions are asked.

 To install our python environment simply run: